TheAbdusalam/theabdusalam.github.io/content/pages/about.md

 aka: themambadev
 ```

-a 🇸🇴 and 🇪🇹 -ian in  🇹🇷 and I solve business problems using my God given Software, Design and Marketing skills.
+a 🇸🇴 and 🇪🇹 -ian in  🇹🇷 and I solve business problems using computers.

-You might be thinking "shoot that's a lot of stuff" but... it really doesn't take much to learn about reactions when you live inside a lab ( the lab here being my passion, environment and connections combined )

 For the last ~8 years I've been lucky enough to learn, work on and teach (for a brief period of time) stuff that i am truly passionate about.
 Here i post my thoughts on them, things i find interesting and most importantly to articulate my thoughts to understand myself better.